AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md

 We've also noticed that there is a high conversion rate from Lead Creation to Marketing Qualified stages, and consequently, the Marketing Qualified stage could receive a lower percentage attribution weighting.
 Depending on your business and sales cycle, it may be beneficial to remove this stage from the custom model.

-Please keep in mind if you'd like to track marketing activities through a specific stage transition but you do not want this stage to receive attribution credit, you can include this stage in your model and assign 0% attribution credit to that stage.
+Keep in mind if you'd like to track marketing activities through a specific stage transition but you do not want this stage to receive attribution credit, you can include this stage in your model and assign 0% attribution credit to that stage.